Why Do You Need to Buy an Ergonomic Keyboard and Mouse?

 Reaching for the number pad on a standard keyboard can cause outward shoulder rotation and strain.
 Some ergonomic keyboards have small number pads, while others remove the number pad altogether.

 Finding the right ergonomic mouse is not always as straightforward as picking a keyboard.
 This is primarily because there are so many design options to choose from, each offering different benefits.
 While it may take some trial and error to find the perfect mouse, there are still some things you can look out for during the process.
 These include grip, button placement, connectivity, shape, and ease of use.
 Also, if you’re a lefty, make sure to select a mouse that will work for either hand.
 Not sure where to start?
-Acer’s Macaron Vero Mouse has a slim design, silent scrolling wheel, and wireless connectivity, making it an excellent option for anyone who’s ready to switch to an ergonomic experience.
+Acer’s Nitro Gaming Mouse III has a slim design, and silent scrolling wheel, making it an excellent option for anyone who’s ready to switch to an ergonomic experience.

 Recommended Products